ctrl-exec - Security Operations

 5. Once all agents are re-paired, decommission the compromised CA material.
 Ensure the old CA cert is removed from all trust stores.

-6. Investigate how the CA key was accessed: review ctrl-exec host auth logs, check for unauthorised access to /etc/ctrl-exec/ca.key, and determine the scope of the compromise before returning to normal operations.
+6. Investigate how the CA key was accessed: review dispatcher host auth logs, check for unauthorised access to /etc/ctrl-exec/ca.key, and determine the scope of the compromise before returning to normal operations.

 This procedure affects the entire fleet.
 Test the re-pairing path before a real incident - the orchestrated pairing flow (--background mode) is designed for bulk re-pairing scenarios.